Medication Search: Apo-Salvent

-Diabetes: Salbutamol tablets can increase blood sugar levels.
+Diabetes: Salbutamol given by a nebulizer can increase blood sugar levels and cause a loss of blood glucose control.
 If you have diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 If you have any of these conditions, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Low blood potassium: Salbutamol tablets can cause low potassium levels in the blood.
-If you experience weakness, tiredness, muscle cramps, nausea, or vomiting while taking this medication, let your doctor know.
-Talk to your doctor about whether any special monitoring is needed.
+Low blood potassium: Salbutamol can cause low potassium levels in the blood.
+If you experience weakness, tiredness, muscle cramps, nausea, or vomiting while receiving this medication, let your doctor know.
 Your doctor will monitor your potassium levels with blood tests if needed.

-Overactive thyroid: Salbutamol can increase the activity of the thyroid gland.
-If you have an overactive thyroid (hyperthyroidism), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Seizures: Salbutamol can increase the risk of seizures, especially if you have a history of seizure disorders.
+Seizures: Salbutamol can increase the risk of seizures, especially for people with a history of seizure disorders.
 If you have a seizure disorder, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

+If you have hyperthyroidism (a condition where the thyroid is overactive), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Very rarely, this medication may cause hyperactivity, sleeping problems and behavioural changes in children.
+Very rarely, this medication may cause hyperactivity, sleeping problems, and behavioural changes in children.
 If this occurs, contact the child’s doctor.